nehat312/AoC2024/README.md

 ## 🎄 Advent of Code 2024 🎄

 These are my solutions for the [Advent of Code 2024](https://adventofcode.com/2024) challenges.
-Huge thanks to [anze3db](https://github.com/anze3db) for his excellent framework borrowe alot of code from in the efforts to create a more streamlined AOC experience for myself.
+Huge thanks to [anze3db](https://github.com/anze3db) for his excellent AOC framework.
+I borrowed alot of code his code in efforts to create a more streamlined AOC experience for myself.
+Thank you!

 ### 🎄 Results 🎄